Rosalía: On cultural appropriation

-The popularization of new flamenco nationally and worldwide has allowed new artists such as María José Llergo to reach a wider audience internationally.
+The popularisation of new flamenco nationally and worldwide has allowed new artists such as María José Llergo to reach a wider audience internationally.
 In 2020, The Atlantic stated that Rosalía had "turned the harrowing music of Andalusia into a global phenomenon."
 Rosalía has been credited with inspiring contemporary artists like Marina, Kacey Musgraves, and Christina Aguilera.
 The resurgence of flamenco music alongside Rosalía's work has led to discussions of cultural appropriation, sometimes dubbed "the Rosalía polemic".
 Rosalía has been accused of stealing the culture of the Spanish Romani people (Gitanos), who claim this artistic expression as their own, as it has been one of the few ways of free cultural expression Gitanos had available to them in the face of discrimination and persecution within wider society.
 Purists view flamenco performances by Catalans, non-Gitanos, or non-Andalusians, such as Rosalía, as unfair and illegitimate.
 Others have defended Rosalía, saying that, in a global interconnected world, where exposure to cultural traditions and art forms are widely accessed, Rosalía's success can inspire international appreciation of this art form and compare the situation to Madonna's use of Spanish traditions sparking international interest in Spanish culture and art.

 The New York Times said in 2019: "The debate on the cultural appropriation of the Spanish singer is unfair: her music embodies, with height, the most eloquent artistic form of globalization: the remix".
 When asked about this topic, she responded: "I've realized that it is not that I am specifically being attacked, it is the situation where there are people who, like me, have been fortunate enough to be able to study music, which they have wanted.
 And having options that other people don't have", stating that this is more of a political issue and a matter of privileges.
 Following her win for Best Latin Video for "Con Altura" at the 2019 MTV Video Music Awards, Rosalía broached a related discussion, as to whether the expression "Latin" (derived from a Romance language, like Spanish) has been misunderstood and has evolved to the English interpretation of "Latino" (person from Latin American countries previously ruled by the Spanish and Portuguese empires), extending the debate about cultural appropriation and whether she should or should not be nominated in Latin categories at award shows.
 Rosalía also discussed the topic at the 2020 Latin Billboard Music Week, where Leila Cobo, host of VP Latin, stated: "Billboard categorizes music sung in the Spanish language as Latin music.
 You are a Spanish artist, not a Latin American but your music is called 'Latin' because it is sung in Spanish.
 It is also very interesting to see how this term is only used in the United States".
 Rosalía has also said that she feels "uncomfortable" when this term is used on her.
-Stemming from these debates, Rosalía has received online criticism.
+Stemming from these debates, Rosalía has received both support and online criticism.